Keoni1989/Keoni1989/README.md

 - Accessibility
 - Building software that solves real-world problems

----

-> *"The best way for me to learn a new technology is to build something that someone could actually use."*
+*The best way for me to learn a new technology is to build something that someone could actually use.*